cellgeni/docs/docs/source/contact.rst

 Coffee standups
 ---------------

-CellGen/HumGen have coffee standups every Thrusday at 15.00 in the Morgan Building Atrium.
+CellGen/HumGen have coffee standups every Thursday at 15:00 in the Morgan Building Atrium.
 Our team is usually there so please come along, meet our group, have a cup of coffee and ask any question you may have.

 Chat
 ----

 For small technical questions and informal interactions we use the `Cellular Genomics Slack workspace <https://sanger-cellgen.slack.com>`__.
-You can loging there with your Sanger credentials.
+You can login there with your Sanger credentials.